 Brittleness is not typically quantified with a single numerical value.
 Rather, it is understood based on the material’s behavior under stress and its response to deformation.
 However, a few qualitative and semi-quantitative measures can be used to assess brittleness.
 Two of these parameters are the ductility of the material and its critical stress value.

 Brittleness is evaluated through a tensile test of the material’s ductility.
 If it demonstrates low ductility during the tensile test, it is categorized as brittle.
 The widely recognized procedure for conducting tensile tests on metallic materials is ASTM E8, while for plastics, ASTM D638 provides the corresponding methodology.
-The tensile test requires a standardized test specimen which is loaded with progressively greater tensile force until the specimen fractures.
+The tensile test requires a standardized test specimen that is loaded with progressively greater tensile force until the specimen fractures.
 During the test, the stress and strain values experienced by the specimen are measured to help determine both ductility and, by extension, brittleness.

 There are two formulas that can be used to calculate a material’s ductility.
-One is based on the percentage elongation and the other on reduction in the cross-sectional area of a sample when subjected to fracture loading.
+One is based on the percentage elongation and the other on the reduction in the cross-sectional area of a sample when subjected to fracture loading.

 To calculate the ductility through the elongation of material, use the following equation: